15/Independent Minister of Privilege for Flux: The Security IMP

 optional behavior

 Once privileged setup is complete, the security IMP SHALL generate a log message or other audit trail for the individual request.
-The IMP then SHALL proceed to obtain credentials of the guest user and finally exec(2) the job shell path specified in J, or a IMP configuration default.
-After the call to exec(2) the security IMP is replaced by the guest user process, and is no longer active.
+The IMP then SHALL spawn the job shell path specified in \(J\), or a IMP configuration default with the guest user credentials.

 Other IMP operational requirements